l4rm4nd/TRSync/README.md

 ### How to use

+1. Activate your Trade Republic account for web access on https://app.traderepublic.com/login
-1. Submit your mobile number and PIN code
+2. Submit your mobile number and PIN code
-2. Wait for the 2FA/OTP code, which is sent to your mobile app (iOS/Android)
+3. Wait for the 2FA/OTP code, which is sent to your mobile app (iOS/Android)
-3. Submit your 2FA/OTP code and confirm the JS popup.
+4. Submit your 2FA/OTP code and confirm the JS popup.
 Wait and be patient!
-4. Enjoy your whole trading history as one-time download (zip)
+5. Enjoy your whole trading history as one-time download (zip)

 - You can optionally upload your PDFs to https://www.parqet.com/ for a depot analysis.
 - Please stargaze this repository to show your affection.
 I would be pleased!